shriram-c253/TDAAProject/Results.md

 ## Further tests on Unweighted Random graphs
 This test was performed on the dataset `omega_unweighted`.
-Tests were run on Euclidean graphs of varied size and density across their perturbations.
+Tests were run on graphs of varied size and density across their perturbations.
 The results are summarized as follows:

 | Number of Vertices | Graph Number | Average edge density across perturbations | Maximum degree of bMST | Average execution time (in s)| Standard Deviation across perturbations |
 | :---: | :---: | :---: | :---: | :---: | :---: |